stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/birthdaybuddy/README.md

 Create a Person component to render the information for each person.
 This component should receive the person data as props and render the image, name, and age information.

+### Clear List

+In App.tsx, add a button to clear the list, and set up the functionality by defining a function that resets the state variable to an empty array.